JacksonBurns/fastprop/paper/paper.md

 Sum	3.592470129096031
 Count	4

-# Limitations
+# Limitations and Future Work
+## Combination with Learned Representations
+This seems like an intuitive next step, but we shouldn't do it.
+_Not_ just slamming all the mordred features into Chemprop, which would definitely give good results but would take out the `fast` part (FNN would also have to be increased in size).
+`fastprop` is good enough on its own.

 ## Stereochemical Descriptors
 In its current state, the underlying `mordredcommunity` featurization engine does not include any connectivity based-descriptors that reflect the presence or absence of stereocenters.
 While some of the 3D descriptors it implements will inherently reflects these differences somewhat, more explicit descriptors like the Stero Signature Molecular Descriptor (see https://doi.org/10.1021/ci300584r) may prove helpful in the future.

+This is really just one named domain - any domain where there are bespoke descriptors could be added to `mordredcommunity`.

 ## Inference Time
 Slow on inference, especially on virtual libaries which may number in the millions of compounds.
 Thankfully descriptor calclulation is embarassingly parallel, and in practice the number of descriptors needed to be calculated can be reduced once those which are relevant to the neural network are selected based on their weights.

-# Next Steps
-_Not_ just slamming all the mordred features into Chemprop, which would definitely give good results but would take out the `fast` part (FNN would also have to be increased in size).
+## Incoporating 3D Descriptors
+ - already supported by `mordredcommunity` just need to find a good way to ingest 3D data or embed 3D conformers (cite some lit. like quantumscents for the latter point)

 # Using `fastprop`
 `fastprop` is open source under the terms of a permissive license (MIT) and hosted on GitHub.